Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Introduction

-\paragraph{Transformers for Bayesian Inference.} Transformers have recently shown promise as amortized inference engines.
-Prior-Fitted Networks (PFNs) \citep{pfns} demonstrated that transformers can approximate posterior distributions in a single forward pass, amortizing inference over datasets.
+\paragraph{Transformers for Bayesian Inference.} Transformers have recently shown promise as amortised inference engines.
+Prior-Fitted Networks (PFNs) \citep{pfns} demonstrated that transformers can approximate posterior distributions in a single forward pass, amortising inference over datasets.
 However, PFNs assume a fixed prior, and their Riemannian output distribution struggles with smooth or heavy-tailed posteriors.
 Follow-up work extended PFNs to tabular data (TabPFN) \citep{hollmann2022tabpfn}, scaling to larger contexts and small-data regimes with improved accuracy \citep{hollmann2025accurate}, and to time-series forecasting \citep{hoo2024tabular}.
-Nonetheless, these methods remain restricted to fixed priors\footnote{A rudimentary form of prior amortization can be carried out by providing prior parameters as additional observations, but this is restrictive and a side-effect not a directly-intended feature.}.
-In parallel, amortized in-context Bayesian inference methods \citep{mittal2025amortized, reuter2025can} investigate whether transformers can learn posterior inference directly from prompts, but still lack mechanisms for prior adaptation.
+Nonetheless, these methods remain restricted to fixed priors\footnote{A rudimentary form of prior-adaptation can be carried out by providing prior parameters as additional observations, but this is restrictive and a side-effect, not a directly-intended feature.}.
+In parallel, amortised in-context Bayesian inference methods \citep{mittal2025amortized, reuter2025can} investigate whether transformers can learn posterior inference directly from prompts, but still lack mechanisms for prior adaptation.

 \paragraph{Meta-Learning and Neural Processes.} Our work connects to neural processes \citep{garnelo2018conditional, garnelo2018neural}, which condition on context sets to predict function values, and their transformer-based extensions \citep{kim2019attentive, nguyen2022transformer}.
-While these frameworks amortize inference across tasks, they typically model predictive distributions over data rather than explicit posteriors over latent variables.
-ACE \citep{chang2024amortized} generalized this direction to incorporate latents and flexible priors, and is thus complementary to our work.
-Other amortized meta-learning approaches \citep{wu2020meta, iakovleva2020meta} have proposed shared amortized inference networks across tasks, but again without explicit prior adaptation.
+While these frameworks amortise inference across tasks, they typically model predictive distributions over data rather than explicit posteriors over latent variables.
+ACE \citep{chang2024amortized} generalised this direction to incorporate latents and flexible priors, and is thus complementary to our work.
+Other amortised meta-learning approaches \citep{wu2020meta, iakovleva2020meta} have proposed shared amortised inference networks across tasks, but again without explicit prior adaptation.